pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 **formula**

-A more concentrated document-topic distribution, driven by a large alpha (α) in LDA, means documents are more likely to be dominated by a smaller number of topics.
+A more concentrated document-topic distribution, driven by a large alpha, means documents are more likely to be dominated by a smaller number of topics.
 This results in the count of documents being more concentrated around specific topics, as each document's topic mixture has higher probabilities for fewer topics rather than being spread across many.

-A more concentrated topic-word distribution, driven by a large beta (β) in LDA, means topics are dominated by fewer words (i.e., higher probabilities for specific words within each topic).
+A more concentrated topic-word distribution, driven by a large beta, means topics are dominated by fewer words (i.e., higher probabilities for specific words within each topic).

 **validate this**